hullabaloo-vincent/Heartdrop-Games-/README.md

 # Heartdrop Games 點心遊戲 Unity Tools

-UnityEditor tools I've made for Heartdrop Games.
-They are simply c# files that you can drag and drop into your editor to load it in.
+A collection of standalone scripts I've made for Heartdrop Games.
+The game they're made for an orthographic game where rooms are randomly generated.
+More info to come when the game is revealed at the end of September.